nmasse-itix/Appcelerator-Code/OAuth-Login-Page/README.md

 Renewing access_token upon expiration during an XHR
 ---

-When the access_token expires, the server returns an HTTP 401 status It has to be handled by calling the `validateAuth` method of the model.
+When the access_token expires, the server returns an HTTP 401 status.

+It has to be handled by calling the `validateAuth` method of the model.
  - Upon `loggedIn` event, get the new access token (‘get’ method on the model) and re-run the XHR
  - Upon `loginNeeded` event, redirect the user to the login page (refresh_token expired)